himza25/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 Task 5 involves creating a function that returns the nth node of a doubly linked list.
 Task 6 involves creating a function that returns the sum of all the data of a doubly linked list.
 Task 7 involves creating a function that inserts a new node at a given position in a doubly linked list.
+Task 8 involves creating a function that deletes the node at a specific index of a doubly linked list.